 By the fourth year a student should have enough experience and knowledge of current research issues to begin formulating a dissertation proposal.

 Thereafter, the student concentrates primarily on dissertation research.
 The oral qualifying examination, focusing on the dissertation proposal, must be completed no later than the end of spring quarter of the fourth year.
 Upon completion of the dissertation, the student takes a final oral examination, defending his/her research and explaining its contribution to his/her field of knowledge.

 Although this program is described as spanning six years of graduate study, it is flexible enough to permit considerable individual variation.
-For all students, work toward the Ph.D. degree must be completed within seven years from the time of admission.
 The dissertation must be filed within three years of the oral qualifying examination.

-For a more detailed outline of the course of study, please see the Graduate Division's Program Requirements for Psychology or the Psychology Graduate Handbook.
+For a more detailed outline of the course of study, please see the UCLA Division of Graduate Education’s Program Requirements for Psychology or the Psychology Graduate Handbook.